Advocate of the Year Competition

 The 2013-2014 academic year AYC competition is scheduled for the following dates:

 - Finals: October 18th

 The written portion of the competition requires that each participant write an appellate brief advocating for either the Petitioner or the Respondent.
 Each student must then participate in two oral arguments – representing one party in the morning and the opposing party in the afternoon.

 Students argue a hypothetical case in front of a panel of USF alumni who serve as appellate judges.
 Participants advance to later rounds based on the judges’ scores.
 Participants are scored on overall persuasiveness, presence, knowledge of the facts and law, and ability to answer questions effectively.
 At the end of the competition, awards are given for Best Brief and Advocate of the Year.

-The Moot Court Board Advocacy Director is in charge of the Advocate of the Year Competition.
+The Moot Court Board Internal Advocacy Director is in charge of the Advocate of the Year Competition.
 The Advocacy Director organizes the AYC competition and writes the bench memorandum.
-All questions and comments should be directed to the Advocacy Director by calling (415) 422-5118 or emailing the Advocacy Director Derik Hilliard.
+All questions and comments should be directed to the Advocacy Director by calling (415) 422-5118 or emailing the Internal Advocacy Director Brian Tabatabaie.